Best EKG Technician Schools in Kentucky

 • Hands-On Training Hours: The more lab time, the better prepared you'll be.

-• Externship Partnerships: Schools partnered with local hospitals often lead to better job placement.
+• Externship Partnerships: Schools partnered with local hospitals often lead to better career services.

 Warning: Avoid programs that don't include real hands-on practice.
 Employers expect you to be comfortable with the equipment from day one.